hyotang666/jingoh/tester/doc/unmatch-condition-p.F.md

 result := boolean

 ## Description:
-Tests arg is error-was-signaled object or not.
+Tests arg is unmatch-condition object or not.
-When arg is error-was-signaled object, returns T, otherwise NIL.
+When arg is unmatch-condition object, returns T, otherwise NIL.

+## Affected by:

 ## Example:

-## Affected-By:

 ## Side-Effects: